ntu-aris/ntu_viral_dataset/sensor_calibration.md

 <p style="text-align: center;">Fig 2.
 Matlab stereo calibration process 1</p>

-Then enter the correct chessboard size
+Then enter the correct chessboard size of 80mm

 <a name="fig-viral-eval-files"></a>
 <p align="center">